This newest incarnation of the railroad gives me the

 Under Union Pacific ownership, the vast majority of traffic is coal trains.
 Moving these trains up and down the mountain is the dominant feature of operations.
 The yard operator actually has a lot to do, though, allocating power for these long trains and finding yard space.
 Throw in a daily freight train, Amtrak, a seasonal Ski Train, and some BNSF trackage rights trains, and it becomes a very crowded railroad.

-After some testing, I find the following scheme to work well.
+After some testing, I find the following scheme to work best.
 An operating session includes the following:

 Southern Pacific era operations somewhat different from the UP style.
 There is a a slight increase in the manifest freight traffic, and no BNSF trains.
 Freight cars now include intermodal and autorack cars.
-I find that by limiting myself to a pair of coal trains, congestion is reduced dramatically and the sessions are a little less stressful than the UP type.
-We also have more opportunity to break up freight trains and reassemble different consists.
+I find that by limiting myself to a pair of coal trains, congestion is reduced dramatically.

 SP manifest trains include basic general freight (RODVM/DVROM, OADVF/DVOAF), lumber trains, and intermodal trains (RODVT/DVROT).
 The intermodal trains can also include basically any kind of general freight to fill out length.